baccuslab/pyret/paper/paper.md

 # Summary

-The Pyret package contains tools for analyzing neural electrophysiology data.
+The *pyret* package contains tools for analyzing neural electrophysiology data.
 It focuses on applications in sensory neuroscience, broadly construed as any experiment in which one would like to characterize neural responses to a sensory stimulus.
-Pyret contains methods for manipulating spike trains (e.g. binning and smoothing); pre-processing experimental stimuli (e.g. resampling); computing spike-triggered averages and ensembles [@Schwartz2006]; estimating linear-nonlinear cascade models [@Chichilnisky2001,@Pedregosa2011] to predict neural responses to different stimuli; as well as a suite of visualization tools for all the above.
+Pyret contains methods for manipulating spike trains (e.g. binning and smoothing), pre-processing experimental stimuli (e.g. resampling), computing spike-triggered averages and ensembles [@pchwartz2006], estimating linear-nonlinear cascade models to predict neural responses to different stimuli [@phichilnisky2001], part of which follows the scikit-learn API [@pedregosa2011], as well as a suite of visualization tools for all the above.
+We designed *pyret* to be simple, robust, and efficient with broad applicability across a range of sensory neuroscience analyses.

+Full API documentation and a short tutorial can be found at [http://pyret.readthedocs.io/](http://pyret.readthedocs.io/)

 # References